coolbutuseless/rllama/README.md

 output, but the quality, interface, capabilities and configurability are all very (very!) basic.

+## `whisper.cpp`

+- Code snapshot:
+  - 25 May 2023
+  - master-66874d4

 # Future (contributions welcomed)

 - Better penalty system for avoiding recent tokens.
 - Cross-platform compilation settings (optimisation flags etc)
+- Implement context memory across calls to multiple calls to `llama()` with the same context.

 ## Installation